Elena Rybakina: Juniors

-Professional career
+Professional

 2014–18: First ITF titles, federation change

 Rybakina began playing on the ITF Women's Circuit in December 2014, at the age of fifteen.
 While she was still playing on the junior circuit, she reached three ITF finals in singles and two in doubles, winning both of the doubles finals only in 2017.
 She also made her WTA Tour debut in October 2017 at the Kremlin Cup, where she reached the main draw through qualifying but lost in the opening round to Irina-Camelia Begu.

-At her next WTA tournament in February 2018, Rybakina won her first WTA Tour match at the St. Petersburg Trophy against Timea Bacsinszky.
+At her next WTA Tour tournament in February 2018, Rybakina won her first WTA Tour match at the St. Petersburg Trophy against Timea Bacsinszky.
 She then upset world No. 7, Caroline Garcia, in three sets, after saving a match point in the second set.
 Losing in the next round, this quarterfinal appearance helped her rise from No. 450 to No. 268 in the world.
-In March, Rybakina won her first ITF singles title at a $15k event in Kazan, where she also won the doubles title.
+In March, Rybakina won her first $15k singles title in Kazan, where she also won the doubles title.
 Her next significant rankings jump came in April when she finished runner-up to Sabina Sharipova at the $60k Lale Cup in Istanbul, bringing her to No. 215.
 She broke into the top 200 for the first time in late May.

-The following month, Rybakina acquired Kazakhstani citizenship and switched federations from Russia to Kazakhstan, having just turned nineteen years old at the time.
-The Kazakhstan Tennis Federation had offered her financial support to change her nationality, which she chose over various options to play college tennis in the United States.
+Rybakina's family began to grow frustrated with the Russian Tennis Federation over a perceived lack of financial support for Rybakina's career and various incidents involving the federation.
+At the girls' juniors tournament of the 2016 US Open, Rybakina fainted due to low hemoglobin levels and was forced to retire from her first round match.
+The RTF reportedly provided no assistance to Rybakina despite being present at the event, leading Rybakina's family to decide that she would no longer travel for tournaments without having a parent present.
+As the family could not afford to travel with her full-time, they instead decided to focus on playing college tennis in the United States or Canada.
+In May 2018, having just turned 19 years old, Rybakina acquired Kazakhstani citizenship and switched federations from Russia to Kazakhstan.
+The Kazakhstan Tennis Federation had offered her financial support to change her nationality, which she chose over various options to play college tennis and pause her professional career.
+Rybakina's father had contacted the Kazakhstan Tennis Federation about a nationality switch for Rybakina, as he was originally from Kazakhstan.

-Playing for Kazakhstan, Rybakina entered her first Grand Slam qualifying draw at the 2018 US Open, but did not reach the main draw.
+Playing for Kazakhstan, Rybakina entered her first Grand Slam tournament qualifying draw at the 2018 US Open, but did not reach the main draw.